-In conclusion, the goal of hybrid systems is to integrate dissociated neural networks into advanced systems in which the network is used as a black box whose output controls the behavior of the next component of the system.
-Feedback loops are generally used to select which neural network inputs have to be used to achieve a predetermined experimental task and to increase the system performance.
+In conclusion, the goal of a hybrid system is to integrate dissociated neural networks with an advanced system in which the network is used as a black box whose output controls the behavior of the next component of the system.
+Feedback loops are generally used to select which neural network inputs have to be used to achieve a predetermined experimental task and to increase the system performance. [... this paragraph seems like it should be at the beginning, not the end...]

 Realistic Brain Models